 |TENURE/EARNINGS||Graham Potter Brighton Salary Breakdown in Pounds (£) - 2021 stats.||Graham Potter Brighton Salary Breakdown in Euros ( €) - 2021 stats.|

-Since you began viewing Graham Potter‘s Bio, this is what he earned with Brighton.
+Since you began viewing Graham Potter‘s Bio, he earned this with Brighton.

 Where Graham Potter comes from, the average UK citizen earns approximately £26,000.
-Such citizens would need to work for 38 years to make the Manager’s annual monthly salary with Brighton.
+Such citizens would need to work for 38 years to make Graham’s annual salary with Brighton.

 The Man City boss is, no doubt, one of the biggest influences on the way Graham Potter sets up his teams to play the game.
 One day, Guardiola had a furious clash with Graham Potter after his Man City side 3-2 loss at the Amex.

-After investigating why the Manchester City manager got frustrated, we notice it could be because of the way Potter celebrated one of Brighton’s goals.
+After investigating why the Manchester City manager got frustrated, we noticed it could be because of the way Potter celebrated one of Brighton’s goals.
 Here the what Pep describes as a disrespectful celebration.

 The table below reveals concise information about Graham Potter.